 Once the inflammation has reduced and you are pain-free, rotator cuff exercises are most important.
 Exercises restore normal shoulder function, releasing tension in tight muscles and strengthening weaker ones.

-It is usually the external rotator cuff muscles or the muscles which rotate the shoulder joint outwards which are weak, compared with the muscles which rotate the humerus inwards.
+The external rotator cuff muscles, which rotate the shoulder outwards, are often weaker than the muscles that rotate the humerus inwards.

-Scapulohumeral rhythm is the timing of how the shoulder blade moves with the shoulder joint.
-This is important for the rehabilitation of all shoulder injuries along with stretching and strengthening of the muscles which rotate the shoulder outwards (lateral rotators).
+Scapulohumeral rhythm describes the coordinated timing between the movement of the shoulder blade (scapula) and the shoulder joint.
+This is important in the rehabilitation of all shoulder injuries, alongside stretching and strengthening the muscles that rotate the shoulder outwards (external rotators).